 - Matt DeLancey

-Matt DeLancey begins his 12th season as the strength and conditioning coordinator for the Florida volleyball team, having helped the Gators to eight Southeastern Conference titles and 11 NCAA Tournament appearances -- each year of his tenure.
+Matt DeLancey is in his 13th season as the strength and conditioning coordinator for the Florida volleyball team, having helped the Gators to nine Southeastern Conference titles and 12 NCAA Tournament appearances -- each year of his tenure.

 DeLancey designs and implements the strength and conditioning program for the Gators.
 In addition to weight training, the athletes are on a year-round conditioning program that enhances their power, speed, agility, flexibility and overall anaerobic endurance levels.

 Since DeLancey’s arrival prior to the start of the 2003 season, his impact is evident, as the Gators have posted a 74-23 (.763) record in matches lasting four sets or longer.
 His program is designed to allow Florida to be as fresh at the end of the fifth set as it was at the start of the match.

 “We believe that we have the country’s premier strength and conditioning coach for the sport of volleyball,” Florida head coach Mary Wise said.
 “It’s one of the factors that has led to our success.
 It is the attention to detail and the sport-specific, position-specific approach that makes the training we get from Matt so unique.
 It’s not a cookie-cutter program.
 It is individually designed with state-of-the-art facilities and cutting-edge training.
 We combine those two factors and that is why we reap the benefits.”

 DeLancey has 11 years of coaching and teaching experience from the high school to the college level, including a stint as the associate head football coach and head strength coach for the weight lifting team at Carson Long Military Institute and as a graduate assistant at Northern Illinois University.